-The periodic table is an organized tabular display of the chemical elements.
+The periodic table is an organized tabular display of chemical elements.
 We also know it as the periodic chart or periodic table of elements.
 Rather than settling for a paper or chart display, today, we can even proudly display on our bookshelves a periodic table with real elements.

 In schools and laboratories worldwide, the standard grid and labeling of elements throughout the periodic table remain the same.
 Widely used in the sciences - chemistry, physics, and biology - this display is an important tool in our world as it helps us understand the properties of real elements.

 But as humans continue to embrace innovation, many companies have taken the periodic table as we know it to the next level.
 Chemistry lovers, science enthusiasts, students, and teachers will appreciate the fascinating display with actual elements.